AnantHariharan1996/Calculate_Excitation_Ratios/README.md

 ## Output File Format

-The other thing you might want to know is the format of the output files:
 The output file contains the raw excitation of each surface wave mode.
 Each column corresponds to a different surface wave mode with a different radial order n and also a different period, corresponding to a different angular order.
 The first row is the mode number.
 The second row is the period we wanted to search for.